 Focus on prevention and long-term benefits would pay off greatly than short-term convenience.
 Good post!

-7. Unknown May 23, 2013 at 1:21 PM
+7. Anonymous May 23, 2013 at 1:21 PM

 The priority of parents must really be the health of their children.
 Even though the medical bill is high, we must always find a way to secure our children's health.